fracz/git-exercises/README.md

                           \
                            ---- C1 <--- C2 - feature-c

-You want to have all these features as single commits in `pick-your-featuers` branch.
+You want to have all these features as single commits in `pick-your-features` branch.

                         HEAD
                          |